MATSES CROSSING EXPEDITION

 Native Assistant Guides/Translators (Spanish-Any Local Indigenous Language).

-Gear (tents, sleeping mats, and bags, machetes, set of personal flatware).
+Gear (mosquito nets, sleeping mats and bags, machetes, and one set of personal stainless steel flatware).

 WHAT IS NOT INCLUDED: